tawanda-profuse/email-archiver/README.md

 $ npm run start:prod
 ```

+After successfully running the application in watch mode:

+1. Make a GET request to the `/auth/login` endpoint.
+2. This returns a response at `/auth/callback` with a **code** value as a URL parameter.
-After successfully running the application in watch mode, the callback URI produces a JSON response that has a "refresh_token" property.
-Use this value in the environment for the **GOOGLE_REFRESH_TOKEN** value.
+3. The JSON response provides an object including a "refresh_token" and "access_token" property.
+Use these values to update the environment variables for the **GOOGLE_REFRESH_TOKEN** and **GOOGLE_ACCESS_TOKEN** values.

 ## Run tests